justinhhorner/blog/content/3d-renderer-from-scratch/20250320-sdl-window/20250320-sdl-window.md

     }
 }
 ```
-Notice I also added a case for `SDL_Quit` because without it the user will have no way to close the window themselves.
+Notice I also added a case for `SDL_QUIT` because without it the user will have no way to close the window themselves.

 ### Update